markets/invisible_captcha/README.md

 <%= invisible_captcha nonce: true %>
 ```

-**WARNING:** Content Security Policy can break your site!
+**NOTE:** Content Security Policy can break your site!
 If you already run a website with third-party scripts, styles, images, and fonts, it is highly recommended to enable CSP in report-only mode and observe warnings as they appear.
 Learn more at MDN:

 * https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP
 * https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy